rdf-elixir/rdf-ex/README.md

 ### Blank nodes

-Blank nodes are nodes of an RDF graph without an URI.
+Blank nodes are nodes of an RDF graph without an IRI.
 They are always local to that graph and mostly used as helper nodes.

 They can be created with `RDF.BlankNode.new` or its alias function `RDF.bnode`.
 You can either pass an atom, string, integer or Erlang reference with a custom local identifier or call it without any arguments, which will create a local identifier automatically.